-The proposed 1 BR/1.5 BA house, framed by ancient pepper trees and towering organos cacti, is designed to blend in with the natural landscape using stones sourced from the property and reusing salvaged materials such as clay roof tiles, wooden beams and doors, and refurbished fixtures.
+The 1 BR/1.5 BA house, framed by ancient pepper trees and towering organos cacti, is designed to blend in with the natural landscape using stones sourced from the property and reusing salvaged materials such as clay roof tiles, wooden beams and doors, and refurbished fixtures.
+Local carrizo (a type of reedlike bamboo) was used for the terrace roof treatment, continuing the herringbone pattern from the interior ceilings outside.

-Due to the lack of potable water in this arid region and to be conscientious towards the community, the existing above-ground pool will be converted into a rainwater catchment tank (25,000 liter capacity) for irrigation purposes.
+Due to the lack of potable water in this arid region and to be conscientious towards the community, the existing above-ground pool was converted into a rainwater catchment tank (+/-20,000 liter capacity) for irrigation purposes.
 The covered deck will provide extra entertaining space.

-After construction of the proposed house, the existing 1 BR/1BA stone cabin/casita will be repurposed into a guest house/home office.
+The existing 1 BR/1BA stone cabin/casita has been repurposed into a guest house/home office.

-The property is about 2.5 acres, with the flattest land at the south and slopes down the hill towards the dramatic northern mountain and valley views.
+The property is about 1 hectare (2.5 acres), with the flattest land at the south and slopes down the hill towards the dramatic northern mountain and valley views.

 This rural community is about 40 minutes outside of San Miguel de Allende (7000 feet elevation, semi-arid, high desert).